Technology Enterprise Commercialisation Scheme at a Glance

-We recognise the risks involved in the R&D of entirely new, innovative and potentially market-changing technology IP.
-Hence, through the TECS, SPRING provides early-stage funding to successful applicants to fund such R&D efforts towards the commercialisation of proprietary technology ideas
+We recognise the risks involved in the development of entirely new, innovative and potentially market-changing technology IP.
+Hence, through the TECS, SPRING provides early-stage funding to successful applicants to fund such developmental efforts towards the commercialisation of proprietary technology solutions.

 - Clearly demonstrate how science/technology is applied

-- Be of a breakthrough level of innovation (i.e. Distinctly different or absolutely new technology which either (1) has the potential to disrupt an existing market; or (2) to replace, or even create, a new market/purpose/niche.)
+- Be of a breakthrough level of innovation (i.e. Distinctly different or absolutely new technology which either (i) has the potential to disrupt an existing market; or (ii) to replace, or even create, a new market/purpose/niche.)